Hitler: The Rise of Evil

-Hitler: The Rise of Evil is a Canadian television miniseries in two parts, directed by Christian Duguay and produced by Alliance Atlantis.
+Hitler: The Rise of Evil is a 2003 Canadian historical drama television miniseries directed by Christian Duguay for CBC Television.
 It stars Robert Carlyle in the lead role and explores Adolf Hitler's rise and his early consolidation of power during the years after the First World War and focuses on how the embittered, politically fragmented and economically buffeted state of German society following the war made that ascent possible.
-The film also focuses on Ernst Hanfstaengl's influence on Hitler's rise to power, as well as exposing the life of Alicia Florrick before she met Will Gardner and married the disgraced governor.
+The film also focuses on Ernst Hanfstaengl's influence on Hitler's rise to power.
+A subplot follows the struggles of Fritz Gerlich, a German journalist who opposes the rising Nazi Party.

+The quotation disputably attributed to Edmund Burke is displayed at the beginning and end of the film, "The only thing necessary for the triumph of evil is for good men to do nothing."

 The miniseries, which premiered simultaneously in May 2003 on CBC in Canada and CBS in the United States, received two Emmy Awards, for Art Direction and Sound Editing, while Peter O'Toole was nominated for Best Supporting Actor.

-The film's subplot follows the struggles of Fritz Gerlich, a German journalist who opposes the rising Nazi Party.
-The quotation disputably attributed to Edmund Burke is displayed at the beginning and end of the film, "The only thing necessary for the triumph of evil is for good men to do nothing."